iamvery/docs/helpers/sending_data.md

 ---
 name: Sending Data
+desc: Sending data or a file in a response.
 ---

 The `send` helper is an easy way to send a file or data in the response: